nitsanavni/nitsan-asks.github.io/in-progress/GPT-use-your-tools.md

 # GPT, Use your Tools!

-> "The right tool makes the job easy, son." - My dad, Shlomo Avni
+> "The right tool makes the job easy, son." -My dad, Shlomo Avni

 I had been joining my dad for the odd job around the house (not as much as I'd like anymore), and this phrase comes up again and again.

-> "Use your tools!" - Emily Bache
+> "Use your tools!" -Emily Bache

 These both stuck with me since I heard them.